 Seek Professional Help

-As loss overwhelms us, it can be challenging to find the way through by yourself.
+As loss overwhelms us, finding the way through by yourself can be challenging.
 Trying to work out what you should do and how to cope with life while everything seems chaotic is overwhelming in itself.

 Grief counselling offers you a way to share your grief with someone who is not all directly impacted by the loss—somebody who will listen compassionately.
 Through sharing your pain in a safe, supportive atmosphere, the counsellor will assist you in identifying, experiencing and finding strategies to resolve, manage and move through this time of pain at a comfortable pace which you will set.